dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/timeline.md

 ---
 title: 'Timeline'
-description: 'The Timeline component shows events in chronological order and gives a great overview of the overall process'
+description: 'The Timeline component shows events in chronological order and gives a great overview of the overall process.'
 status: null
 showTabs: true
 ---